seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 You have done our pleasures much grace, fair ladies,
 Set a fair fashion on our entertainment,
 Which was not half so beautiful and kind;
-You have added worth unto 't and lustre,
+You have added worth unto 't and luster,
 And entertain'd me with mine own device;
 I am to thank you for 't.